Private land burials

 1. Should a person elect to be buried in their private garden, there is no guarantee that future owners of the property would allow the grave to remain.
 An application could be made for the exhumation of the remains for burial or cremation elsewhere.

 2. A grave containing human mortal remains in a private garden may reduce the value of the property.
-Further information For anyone wishing to know more about this subject they can contact The Natural Death Centre.
-This organisation has produced information and literature on this subject including details of Funeral Directors sympathetic to this form of burial and who may be able to provide further guidance where required.
+For further information contact The Natural Death Centre.
+This organisation has produced information and literature on this subject.
+It includes details of Funeral Directors sympathetic to this form of burial.